What the world would lose with the demise of Twitter: Valuable eyewitness accounts and raw data on human behaviour, as well as a habitat for trolls | Technology

 What the world would lose with the demise of Twitter: Valuable eyewitness accounts and raw data on human behaviour, as well as a habitat for trolls

-Twitter sentiment data gives researchers and policymakers another tool for assessing these attitudes in order to take more meaningful action on climate change.Researchers in public health have found an association between tweeting about HIV and incidence of HIV, and have been able to measure sentiment at the neighborhood level to assess the overall health of the people in those neighbourhoods.Place and time Geotagged data from Twitter helps in a variety of fields such as urban land use and disaster resilience.
+What do a cybersecurity researcher building a system to generate alerts for detecting security threats and vulnerabilities, a wildfire watcher who tracks the spread of forest fires, and public health professionals trying to predict enrollment in health insurance exchanges have in common?
+They all rely on analyzing data from Twitter.

-By Anjana Susarla, Professor of Information Systems, Michigan State University East Lansing (US), Nov 19 (The Conversation) What do a cybersecurity researcher building a system to generate alerts for detecting security threats and vulnerabilities, a wildfire watcher who tracks the spread of forest fires, and public health professionals trying to predict enrollment in health insurance exchanges have in common?
-They all rely on analysing data from Twitter.
+The proliferation of scams and brand impersonators, the hemorrhaging of advertisers, and disarray within the company call the future of the platform into question.
+If Twitter were to go under, the loss would reverberate around the world.

-Analysing human behaviour With its massive trove of tweets, Twitter has provided new ways to quantify public discourse and new tools to map aggregate perceptions, and offers a window into large-scale human behaviour.
+With its massive trove of tweets, Twitter has provided new ways to quantify public discourse and new tools to map aggregate perceptions, and offers a window into large-scale human behavior.
 Such digital traces or records of human activity allow researchers in fields ranging from social sciences to healthcare to analyze a variety of phenomena.

 From open source intelligence to citizen science, Twitter has not only been a digital public square, but has also allowed researchers to infer attitudes that are difficult to detect through methods from traditional field research.
 For example, people's willingness to pay for policies and services that address climate change has traditionally been measured through surveys of subjective well-being.
 Twitter sentiment data gives researchers and policymakers another tool for assessing these attitudes in order to take more meaningful action on climate change.